Fabio Paternò: Career

-He received his PhD in Computer Science from University of York (UK).
+He received his PhD in Computer Science from University of York.
 He wrote one book on Model-Based Design and Evaluation of Interactive Applications, and has long been working on user interface modeling languages, and tools for design, development or evaluation of interactive systems.
 In the field of Task analysis he developed the ConcurTaskTrees notation for specifying task models, which has inspired the W3C document on Task Models.
 He then worked on the TERESA and MARIA XML languages for the logical description of multi-device user interfaces.

 He has also investigated novel solutions for End-User development in various contexts.
 He coordinated a European Network of Excellence (EUD-net), co-edited (together with Henry Lieberman from MIT, and Volker Wulf from University of Siegen) one of the best-known books on End User Development (widely cited), and carried out various research studies in the area.
 He has actively worked at the design of various authoring environments and tools, such as Puzzle for intuitively editing interactive applications from a smartphone, a mashup tool for creating new Web applications by composing existing components using the familiar copy-paste interaction across them, and an environment for specifying trigger action rules able to personalize Internet of Things applications.

 He has addressed research issues related to multi-device environments by proposing original solutions for migratory and cross-device user interfaces, which allow seamless access through a variety of devices ranging from wearable to large public displays, and dynamic allocation of interactive components across them.
 He also edited and wrote part of a book on Migratory Interactive Applications for Ubiquitous Environments.